the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 In the beginning of the book, after you have bootstrapped your application with *create-react-app*, you already had several `import` and `export` statements across your initial files.
 Now it is the appropriate time to explain these.

 The `import` and `export` statements help you to share code across multiple files.
 Before there were already several solutions for this in the JavaScript environment.
-It was a mess, because you would want to follow one stardardized way rather than having several approaches for the same thing.
+It was a mess, because you would want to follow one standardized way rather than having several approaches for the same thing.
 Now it is a native behavior in JavaScript ES6.

 Additionally these statements embrace code splitting.
 You distribute your code across multiple files to keep it reusable and maintainable.
 The former is true because you can import the piece of code in multiple files.
 The latter is true because you have one single source where you maintain the piece of code.